aspose-words/Aspose.Words-Documentation/java/developer-guide/programming-with-documents/working-with-tables/specifying-table-and-cell-widths/_index.md

 ## Different Widths on Table

-Table elements present multiple different properties that can affect how the width of the overall table as well as individual cells are calculated.
+Table elements present many different properties that can affect how the width of the overall table as well as individual cells are calculated.
 These are each explained in detail in this article.

 - Preferred width on the table.
 - Preferred width on individual cells.